tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hosting_and_deployment.md

 {% include course_image.html url="https://pages.github.com/" filename="githubpagesscreenshot" ext_print="png" ext_web="png" alt="GitHub Pages integration with GitHub repositories" caption="Every GitHub repository is potentially a Jekyll project that you can auto-build when you commit to it." %}

 The tight integration of Jekyll with GitHub makes for a compelling argument to use a Jekyll-GitHub solution.
-For the most part, GitHub is the dominant platform for open source projects.
+For the most part, GitHub is the dominant platform for open-source projects.
 If you're already using GitHub, it makes sense to choose a static site generator that integrates into the same platform to build your docs.

 GitHub Pages is free but does have some limitations in scope: